 Write helpful log messages!
 It takes a few seconds more but it's worth it.
 Refer to changes in specific individual files.
 Your collaborators will thank you, and you will thank yourself when you revisit the project two years down the line.
 For multiline log messages, the first line should be a summary of the changes.

-Undoing a commit: Often you'll notice that you committed a file you didn't mean to, or you made a mistake in the commit message.
-Issuing
+Undoing or correcting a commit: Often you'll notice that you made a typo in a commit message: in this case just issue

-.gitignore file: To avoid unversioned files showing up on 'git stat', which is distracting and might lead to you not noticing changes, add their file names to the special .gitignore file, which lives at the base of the project folder.
+.gitignore file: To avoid unversioned files showing up on 'git status', which is distracting and might lead to you miss important changes, add their file names to the special .gitignore file, which lives at the base of the project folder.

 For example, when dealing with LaTeX documents, my .gitignore file usually contains